 In some situations you may need to request permission to enrol in a unit of study.
 This will take the form of departmental permission or special permission.

-Some units of study require faculty or school approval for any student wanting to enrol.
+Some units of study require faculty or school approval.
 This could be for a number of reasons, for example if it’s an advanced unit, a clinical placement, an offshore unit, an internship or if there are limited places available.

 Your handbook will indicate if a unit of study requires departmental permission.

 You'll be prompted to apply for departmental permission when you select your units of study in the enrolment task in Sydney Student.

-If you are applying for a unit where you will have a supervising academic, inlcude the name of your supervisor in your departmental permission request.
+If you are applying for a unit where you will have a supervising academic, include the name of your supervisor in your departmental permission request.
 Upload permission from your Supervisor and Program Director where possible.

-If you are applying for a 'general elective’ shell unit, inlcude the lead unit of study academic and name of the unit of study (for example, Venice Travelling Studio) and upload a copy of permission for the unit.
+If you are applying for a 'general elective’ shell unit, include the lead unit of study academic and name of the unit of study (for example, Venice Travelling Studio) and upload a copy of permission for the unit.

 If you are applying for departmental permission into:

 If you are applying for a Major Industry Placement Scholarship (MIPS) or Sydney Industrial Project Placement Scholarship (SIPPS) program, make sure you have an academic supervisor.
 Log on to Canvas to fill out the SIPPS enrolment form and upload this document to your departmental permission request.

 If you are applying for an offshore unit, you first need to contact firstname.lastname@example.org.
 Once you have been approved by the Law School, you need to submit your departmental permission request in Sydney Student, and attach the approval email from the Experiential Learning Officer.